Lesser gurnard: Description

 The lesser gurnard has 9 spines and 18 or 19 soft rays in the dorsal fin while the anal fin has 17 or 18 soft rays.
 There are 10 or 11 finrays within the pectoral fin membrane and three fin rays which are free of the membrane.
 There is a large spine on the anterior part of the preorbital and smaller spines behind that which may be covered in skin.
 The head and upper body are reddish while the lower third of the body and the anal fin are white.
 The soft trayed dorsal fin and the caudal fin are reddish brown, the pectoral fin is blackish with a pinkish lower third and the pelvic fins are pinkish red with white margins.
 This species attains a maximum published total length of 35 cm.

 Distribution and habitat

 The lesser gurnard is found in the southwestern Indian Ocean from Maputo Bay in Mozambique along the coast of South Africa and just into the southeastern Atlantic Ocean at Table Bay in the Western Cape.
 It can be found at depths between 0 and 150 m over sediments of many types.

 Biology

 Lesser gurnards can live for up to 7 years.
 Over much of its range this species can be rare, however, it is thought to be the commonest and most numerous gurnard on the Agulhas Bank.
 This species is iteroparous, i.e. spawning occurs all year with a peak in the spring and in the late summer months.
-Females reach sexual maturity at around a year old and a langth of 195 cm and males typically out number females.
+Females reach sexual maturity at around a year old and a length of 195 cm and males typically out number females.
 These predatory fish feed on amphipods, brachyurans, polychaetes, echinoderms, crustaceans, molluscs and fishes.